Lindisfarne College, New Zealand

 Lindisfarne College is a state-integrated Presbyterian boys' day and boarding intermediate and high school in Hastings, New Zealand.
 The school is named after the Holy Isle of Lindisfarne, site of the medieval Celtic monastery and castle on the northeastern coast of England.
 The college was established on 14 April 1953, by the Herrick family.
 The founding roll of 33 students now comprises around 500 students.
 Roughly half the school students are full or weekly boarders.
-Its sister school, Iona College for girls, is situated in nearby Havelock North.
+Its sister school, Iona College for girls, is in nearby Havelock North.

-Since 2000, the college has invested significantly in major renovation and new construction projects.
-Older buildings such as the homestead, dining hall, chapel, gymnasium, and music department have been modernised, and new facilities include the Lowe Family Performing Arts Centre.

-The current rector is Mr. Stuart Hakeney.
-The college's overarching philosophy is based on 'four cornerstones of learning' — academic excellence, cultural participation, sporting endeavour, and the Christian dimension.
-It focuses heavily on producing alumni with 'admirable' content of character, through its 'Good Man' programme.
+The current rector is Craig Hardman.

-Scottish Heritage
+Scottish heritage

-Lindisfarne places a major emphasis on its Scottish and Presbyterian heritage.
-This tradition began in accordance with the wishes of the Herrick family, who gifted the land on which the college stands for the creation of a school in 1953.
-Additionally, the college's founding rector, Rev. F. H. Robertson, was a prominent minister in the Presbyterian Church of Aotearoa New Zealand, and established a uniquely Presbyterian and Scottish dimension to the college.
-The college hosts an annual Burns supper, maintains an active pipe band, and hosts the annual Easter Highland Games for the Hawke's Bay region.
-The college's formal uniform includes the wearing of tartan kilts, and its social studies curriculum includes the mandatory learning of the school's Celtic heritage.
+Lindisfarne emphasises its Scottish and Presbyterian heritage.
+This is in accordance with the wishes of the Herrick family, who gifted the land on which the college stands for the creation of a school in 1953.
+Additionally, the college's founding rector, Rev. F. H. Robertson, was a minister in the Presbyterian Church of Aotearoa New Zealand, and established a Presbyterian and Scottish dimension to the college.
+The college hosts an annual Burns supper, has a pipe band, and hosts the annual Easter Highland Games for the Hawke's Bay region.
+The college's formal uniform includes the wearing of tartan kilts, and its social studies curriculum includes mandatory learning of the school's Celtic heritage.

 College Grounds

 Campus

-Lindisfarne is situated on two separate sites in the suburb of Frimley, in Hastings.
+Lindisfarne is on two sites in the suburb of Frimley, in Hastings.
 The main college campus is on 8 hectares, while a further 9 hectares is located nearby and divided into two sports venues called "The Farne" and "Ranui Fields."
-The campus is centred around the original Herrick Family homestead, a three-storeyed late-19th Century farmhouse that has been substantially renovated to house the college's administration offices.
+The campus is centred around the original Herrick Family homestead, a three-storeyed late-19th century farmhouse that has been renovated to house the college's administration offices.
 The homestead adjoins an old tennis court area that has since evolved into the "Homestead Lawn."
 The lawn provides the central feature of the college's gardens, edged by flower beds, native ferns, English trees and a stream.
-The boarding residences are also situated on the main campus, and are organised into year groups.
+The boarding residences are on the main campus, and are organised into year groups.
 A number of private residences are also situated on the college campus and house the rector, the deputy rector, the chaplain, and the boarding masters.